Skip to content

 Common issue with teaser rates.
 The break-even calculation assumes rates hold for at least the break-even period.
 If new rate drops shortly after switching, you may not recover the cost.

-Is it worth switching for small improvements?
+When does switching for small improvements?

 The calculator answers this.
 A 0.5% improvement on 1,000 is 5/year — probably not worth the hassle.
 The same improvement on 50,000 is 250/year — clearly worth switching.
 Balance matters.

-How often should I switch savings accounts?
+How often do savers switch savings accounts?

 When there's meaningful rate improvement (1% or more on significant balance).
 Typical cycle is 12-24 months as promotional rates expire and new best-buy offers emerge.